Course navigation

 Example 1 — /translate with named parameters

-The description field is where you document the argument syntax — Claude and auto-detection both read it.
+The description field documents the argument syntax — Claude and auto-detection both read it.
 The ## Steps section tells Claude how to parse each argument.

 ~/.claude/skills/translate/SKILL.md